THE WORK OF THE INTERNSHIP

 We do not have a firm application deadline, however the application is very thorough so we encourage interested applicants to start immediately and submit applications as soon as possible!
 Applications can be completed online.
 We will have multiple waves of interviews/placements.
 The first wave taking place between Thanksgiving and New Years.
-And a second wave in February/March time frame).
+And a second wave in February/March time frame.
 The sooner you apply the the more quickly you can be interviewed and placed - with an increased potential of receiving your first choice of service location.

 What food is provided?